commonsguy/cwac-security/README.markdown

 Release Notes
 -------------
+- v0.4.1: updated for Android Studio 1.0 and new AAR publishing system
 - v0.4.0: added signature check and `signatureDiffers` to `PermissionUtils`
 - v0.3.1: added `cwac-` prefix to JAR
 - v0.3.0: added certificate memorization to `TrustManagerBuilder`